zunis-anonymous/zunis/doc_build/index.rst

 ###################

-ZüNIS is Pytorch-based library for Monte-Carlo integration based on Neural imporance sampling `[1]`_.
+ZüNIS is a Pytorch-based library for Monte-Carlo integration based on Neural imporance sampling `[1]`_.
 In simple terms, we use artificial intelligence to compute integrals faster.